bear-metal/bear-metal/source/_posts/2018-02-18-elixir-nerves-getting-started-raspberry-pi-3.markdown

 end
 ```

-At last, time to build the firmware and burn it to the sdcard.
+At last, time to build the firmware and burn it to the SD card.
 ```bash
 mix deps.get
 mix firmware
 mix firmware.burn
 ```

-`mix firmware.burn` will try to detect your sdcard automatically, make sure it's the right one.
+`mix firmware.burn` will try to detect your SD card automatically, make sure it's the right one.
 You can use the `-d` parameter to specify a device.
 Boot the RPi3.
 You should end up at an IEX prompt.

 Let's see if we can now push firmware using ssh.
 If mDNS is working, you should be able to resolve `nerves.local`